 Want to buy one?

+Appreciate the review?
 Use this link to purchase through my REI affiliate program.
 You get the most versatile piece of outdoor gear ever made and hey, I’ll get a few bucks that help support this site and maybe enough to buy a refreshing post-hike beer!
 Thanks!

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
 I’m not paid to support any of the companies or products I review.
 Unless otherwise stated, all the gear I review has been purchased, tested, scuffed up, and loved by me!